 Just look at those tomatoes and carrots!
 Bright, fresh, and flavor-packed.
 As local chefs will tell you, the Shenandoah Valley is unique when it comes to produce.
 The Valley's hills aren't well-suited to large-scale agricultural enterprises, but small family farms thrive on the rich soil.
 Dozens of farms dot the landscape, and they sit within a range of micro-climates, which supports a variety of produce.

 Tastes are richer on Lexington menus because the fruits and vegetables served are picked when ripe, not earlier, because they don't have far to travel.
 This homegrown produce sports an array of colors and shapes because it's not mass-engineered for conformity.

 On Lexington menus look for produce from Paradox Farm, Sunflower Flats, Fox Ridge Farm, Stone House Farm, Three Rivers Farm and Polyface Farm, grains from Wade's Mill, and cheeseboards curated by Cheese to You and Mountain View Farm.
+These farms offer their produce at area farmers markets in addition to sourcing local restaurants.
 For a list of Rockbridge County farms, visit www.rockbridgegrown.org.